 Telegram’s cryptocurrency looks promising to the average cryptocurrency investor and it is not surprising that it won our number one spot for Top 5 Initial Coin Offerings that might make you a millionaire.
 However, it looks like Telegram might just cancel its highly anticipated public Initial Coin Offering and the average cryptocurrency investor will have to wait to get a hold on those Grams.

-Telegram might cancel their Initial Coin Offering
+Will Telegram cancel their Initial Coin Offering

 Early reports showed that the messaging app was striving to raise at least half of their target of 1.2$ billion from the public Initial Coin Offering.
 However, a recent financial statement submitted with the U.S. Securities and Exchange Commission (SEC) shows that Telegram already raised at least 1.7$ billion from two private sales.